 In crypto, gas and/or fees help incentivize miners and validators to put transactions through, immortalizing them as part of a block of data and added onto the blockchain.

-Transaction fees like gas runs the crypto-world.
+Transaction fees (Gas) runs much of the crypto-verse.

 Gas & Transaction Fees